What is the Radish Research Newsletter?

 Sadly, I spent over a year working to fend off the raid of UNITE HERE by SEIU (and a breakaway faction of UNITE HERE), a colossal waste of time.
 Still, I did learn how to analyze union finances and read obscure labor filings, a skill I’ll use in this newsletter.
 After the “fight” was settled, I developed the Real Food Real Jobs campaign, attempting to marry the “food movement” with foodservice worker organizing and bargaining.

-Since leaving UNITE HERE, I’ve worked on investment issues with a $2 billion Taft-Hartley pension fund, ran as a director of a credit union as part of the “move your money” movement, developed campaigns with a variety of alt-labor and worker centers, led shareholder and corporate governance campaigns with the 50/50 Climate Project to reform climate change policies at utility and energy companies, and most recently, worked with African Communities Together on a report on gentrification and displacement in Northern Virginia.
+Since leaving UNITE HERE, I’ve worked on investment issues with a $2 billion Taft-Hartley pension fund, ran as a director of a credit union as part of the “move your money” movement, developed campaigns with a variety of alt-labor and worker centers, led shareholder and corporate governance campaigns with the 50/50 Climate Project to reform climate change policies at utility and energy companies, worked with African Communities Together on a report on gentrification and displacement in Northern Virginia.
+More recently, I’ve provide research and support to union reform movements and caucuses, and write regularly for Jacobin.

 ###